 Counting Motorcycles, Semi Trucks, Cars, or just pointing them out to each other.

 License Plate Search- spell out words for older kids, look for certain numbers or letters with younger kids, and bonus points for any exciting out of province plates from far away!

 ‘Simon Says’ can be played in the car with some modifications, of course.
 This one usually ends in extremely silly instructions and ends in laughter.

-Colouring-crayons or pencil crayons, no felts because guaranteed on a long drive they will find a time to draw on some part of your vehicle that they should not be drawing on🤦🏻♀️
+Colouring – crayons or pencil crayons, no felts because guaranteed on a long drive they will find a time to draw on some part of your vehicle that they should not be drawing on while nobody is looking!

 Glow Sticks- if you will be driving at night these are a great idea especially the big packs of glow stick bracelets!
 It gives the kids a bit more light without disturbing the driver, plus they will be entertained putting the glow sticks together and playing with them afterwards.

 Activity Packs- found at most dollar stores in cute packages with activities related to popular characters.
-These usually include colouring sheets, stickers, crayons and some fun activity sheets.
+These usually include coloring sheets, stickers, crayons and some fun activity sheets.

-Pack a frisbee, soccer ball or your family’s favourite game to play for those rest stops.
+Pack a Frisbee, soccer ball, or your family’s favorite game to play to stretch those legs at the rest stops.
 There’s nothing worse than kids sitting down outside the car not wanting to move around, meanwhile you know full well they will be full of energy as soon as you put it in Drive!
 Make it fun!

 Thank you so much for reading!
 I will do some more specific posts with packing lists for you soon!